DarynOngera/ElixirServerCore/README.md

 Set `start_http: false` when integrating into an existing Phoenix application or when you want full control over the HTTP server.

+### Storage Backend Notes

+**SQLite throughput ceiling:** The built-in SQLite adapter opens a new connection for every operation.
+This is simple and stateless, but it caps throughput at roughly ~1,000 operations per second on a typical SSD.
+If you need higher throughput, implement a stateful `Core.JobStore` adapter that uses a connection pool (e.g., `DBConnection` with Postgrex) or keeps a single long-lived connection.

 ---

 ## Troubleshooting